janobourian/aws/DynamoDB/README.md

 # DynamoDB

 ## More information

-For more information please see the [documentation](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html) or check this [link](https://ddb.acloudfan.com/1.service-under-the-hood/)
+For more information please see the [documentation](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html) or check this [AWS Reference Guide](https://ddb.acloudfan.com/1.service-under-the-hood/)

 ## Introduction

 Item maximun size: 400 KB
 Maximun amount of data stored in the partition: 10 GB

 Item is divided in:

 * Partition Key (a.k.a.
 Hash Key)
 * Value (a.k.a.
 Item collection):
   * Sort Key (a.k.a.
 Range Key)

 ## Tools